pantheon-systems/documentation/source/_docs/drupal-s3.md

 ## Before You Begin

-Be sure that you:
+Be sure that you have:

-- Have an existing Drupal site or [create](https://dashboard.pantheon.io/sites/create) one.
+- An existing Drupal site or [create](https://dashboard.pantheon.io/sites/create) one
-- Have an account with [Amazon Web Services (AWS)](http://aws.amazon.com/s3/).
+- Set up an account with [Amazon Web Services (AWS)](http://aws.amazon.com/s3/).
 Amazon offers [free access](https://aws.amazon.com/free/) to most of their services for the first year.

 <div class="alert alert-info" role="alert">
 <h4>Note</h4>
 When creating an AWS account, you will have to enter credit card information.
 This is required, but you will not be charged unless you exceed the usage limits of their free tier.</div>

-## Configuring S3 within the AWS Console
+## Configure S3 within the AWS Console
 Before integrating S3 with Drupal, you'll need to configure the service within your [AWS Management Console](https://console.aws.amazon.com).

-###Create a New AWS S3 Bucket
+### Create a New AWS S3 Bucket
 If you do not have an existing bucket for your Drupal site, create one:

 1. From your [AWS Console](https://console.aws.amazon.com), click **S3**.